Table of Contents

 What is extreme programming

-Extreme Programming (XP) is an agile software development methodology which is intended to improve software quality and responsiveness to changing customer requirements.
+Extreme Programming (XP) is an agile software development methodology that is intended to improve software quality and responsiveness to changing customer requirements.
 It emphasizes business results first and takes an incremental, “get something started” approach to build the product, using continual testing and revision.
-It advocates frequent releases in short development cycles, which is intended to improve productivity and introduce checkpoints at which new customer requirements can be adopted.
-It really simplifies and speed up the process of developing new software, making it possible to launch a new product as fast as possible with a solid MVP.
+It advocates frequent releases in short development cycles, which are intended to improve productivity and introduce checkpoints at which new customer requirements can be adopted.
+It really simplifies and speeds up the process of developing new software, making it possible to launch a new product as fast as possible with a solid MVP.
 Extreme Programming is really about bringing efficiency in the coding process and providing customers with maximum value.

 Extreme Programming is about putting individuals and interactions over processes and tools, working software over documentation, customer collaboration over contract negotiation, and responding to change over following a plan.
 It is based on values of simplicity, communication, feedback, courage, and respect.
 It works by bringing the whole team together in the presence of simple practices, with enough feedback to enable the team to see where they are and to tune the practices to their unique situation.

-In Extreme Programming, instead of delivering everything you could possibly want on some date far in the future this process delivers the software you need as you need it.
+In Extreme Programming, instead of delivering everything you could possibly want on some date far in the future, this process delivers the software you need as you need it.
 Extreme Programming empowers your developers to confidently respond to changing customer requirements.

 Extreme programming was the first Agile method to truly challenge traditional Waterfall methods.
-It changed traditional requirements gathering techniques, brought testing to the forefront of the delivery process, and helped popularize core software engineering practices like automated testing, refactoring, continuous integration (CI), and test-driven development (TDD).
+It changed traditional requirements-gathering techniques, brought testing to the forefront of the delivery process, and helped popularize core software engineering practices like automated testing, refactoring, continuous integration (CI), and test-driven development (TDD).

 History & fundamental idea of extreme programming